TRANSCRIPTION OF THIS EPISODE OF THE PODCAST

 This Hippo ("Highest Paid Persons' Oppionion") isn't always good, in fact it's exactly the opposite.
 Because the Hippo ("Highest Paid Person") often has no idea about his customers, who are usually relatively far away from day-to-day business.
 And then just a decision, even worse somehow then the woman's opinion or something.
 But I think it's better to implement it and that without testing is of course a drama.

-That's why testing is a cool thing to do and with such large companies like this rental car provider you can of course test very well, but funnily enough, not in every country because there are countries that just don't really have enough traffic testing.
-You also notice that even in such large companies, the traffic is not necessarily so high that you could really do testing with it.
-You have to ask yourself again whether you just want to do alibi testing or want real results
+That's why testing is a cool thing to do, and with large companies like this rental car provider, you can of course test very well, but funnily enough, not in every country, because there are also countries that simply don't have enough traffic for testing.
+You can see that even in such large companies, the traffic is not necessarily so high that you could really do testing with it.
+You have to ask yourself again whether you only want to do token testing or whether you want real results.ö

-So I first have to find out if I have enough traffic and enough to be able to test, then I have to do very pragmatic tests with which I can quickly generate results that I can monitor and implement and then I have to do my test for 14 days, three weeks, four weeks, a maximum of six weeks let it run and then I'm good at it.
-And if I haven't yet, if I find I don't have enough traffic for real testing, then come back to the topic of heuristics or best practice.
-I think the scientific term heuristics is somehow cooler because it somehow says more clearly what it's about.
+So first I have to find out if I have enough traffic and have become enough to be able to test, then I have to make very pragmatic tests with which I can quickly generate results I can implement monitoring and then I have to run my test for 14 days three weeks four weeks maximum six weeks and then I'm good to go.
+And if I'm not yet when I realize I don't have enough traffic for real testing then I come back to the topic of heuristics or best practice.
+I think the scientific term heuristics is kind of cooler because it also kind of says more clearly what it's about.
 Because a heuristic is something that can make predictions about the future with limited knowledge.

 Best practices and heuristics for fast results

-Then you can have a look, look here, they all find the button, they all click, don't put anything in the shopping cart.
-I don't need to do a lot of testing at first, but I can first implement heuristics and best practices, and that's 80 percent of what I do with my customers.
-Okay, what are the right heuristics now to generate more conversions in terms of traffic right away, just like in the shop, as well as e-mail and stuff like that.
-So how can we clean that up first?
-So before I call an interior design, I'll call that first.
+Then you can look here, they all find the button, they don't click on it, they don't put anything in the shopping cart.
+I don't need to do much testing, but I can implement heuristics best practices and that's what I do for 80 percent of my customers.
+Okay, what are the right heuristics to generate more conversions right away, traffic-wise, just like in the store, just like e-mail and so on.
+So how can we clean up there first.
+So before I call an interior design I also call first somehow that.

 The Holy Grail of Conversion Optimization?

-Command to the painter and not straight into the interior and rumbled, shack coming he will also say hey what am I supposed to do here and A/B testing is on the interior and until mostly you can get by clearing out and the painter and for many he is enough in blue and the painter also because the head of the boarding school is so expensive that he may not be able to play his added value.
-Nice metaphor at the end so still.
-I love that thing and that thing is super awesome, but it's not the Holy Grail of conversion optimization, it's not the Holy Grail for more sales in the shop, because it's a lot of work and because you have to have enough traffic at all.
-And in this respect it is worth tidying up the shop properly first and finally here is a tip for doing it yourself.
-Of course you can talk to me, but do it yourself.
+Command to the painter and not immediately in interior decoration and rumpelte, Bruchbude comes he will also say Hey what am I supposed to here and A/B testing is at the interior decoration and, until mostly you reach but with the decluttering and the painter and for many he is enough in blue and the painter also already because the boarding school director is so expensive that he may not play his added value pure.
+Beautiful metaphor to the end thus still.
+I love the thing and the thing is a super cool thing but it is not the Holy Grail of conversion optimization not the Holy Grail for more sales in the store because it is effort and because you just have to have enough traffic in the first place.
+And insofar it is worthwhile to clean up the store properly and finally here is a tip to do it yourself.
+Of course you can talk to me but to do it yourself.

 The LIFT model for A/B testing

-There is the lift model - developed by Widerfunnel.
+There is the Lift model - developed by Widerfunnel.
 This is an agency from Canada.
-Greetings to Rachel.
-In any case, they have a very funny analogy: they compare a website to an airplane.
-And an airplane needs to be able to fly, first of all a few basics: for example wings.
-That's sort of the representation that the advertising promise on the side without wings we don't need to do anything else without wings we can pump in as much kerosene and have as long a runway as we want and what do I know.
+Many greetings to Rachel.
+In any case, they have a very funny analogy: they compare a website with an airplane.
+And an airplane needs a few basics to be able to fly: for example wings.
+That's kind of how they present the advertising promise on the site: without wings, we don't need to do anything else.
+Without wings, we can pump in as much kerosene as we want and have as long a runway as we want and whatever else.
 It will not work.

-So first we need wings and then there are things in this model that make the plane take off.
-Then there are things like trust and clear structure and things that keep the plane on the ground are something like fear and distraction.
-And then there's something about turbo boosting in airplanes.
-That is urgency and only today that actually often brings a lot if it is meant honestly so after Lyft model Google if necessary Lyft model catch again and links down here too.
+So first of all we need wings and then there are things in this model that make the plane take off.
+These are things like trust and clear structure and things that keep the plane on the ground are things like fear and distraction.
+And then there is something gives to turbo boost in the aircraft.
+That is urgency and only today that actually often brings a whole lot if it is honestly meant therefore times after Lyft model Google if necessary Lyft model again catch and links also down here.

 In the blog and podcast.
-Let's take a look and just implement it as a basic heuristic.
-Because I'm also happy when I talk to shops that are already fundamentally well done and I don't start with the absolute basics because I prefer to paint with a slightly smaller brush than with a thick roller or I prefer to carve through with a machete to go to the jungle.
-And yes, but in any case I wish more conversions.
-And I think you can do a lot of things right with the tips from this podcast.
-Achieve quite a lot Give me feedback in the podcast comments.
+Mal angucken and that simply times so as a basic heuristic already implement.
+Because I'm also happy when I talk to stores that are simply already fundamentally well done and I then do not start with the absolute basics because I, paint rather with the slightly smaller brush than with the thick roller or I carve rather with the machete to go through the jungle.
+And yes but in any case more conversions I wish.
+And I think with the tips from this podcast you can do a whole lot right.
+Achieve a whole lot Give me feedback in the comments podcast.
 But please also on iTunes and Spotify because I look forward to feedback and I look forward to five stars.